neighborland/pres/README.md

 #### Creating presenters in views

 You should create presenters in your controllers.
-If you would like to create a presenter in your view code, make the `presents` method visible to your views:
+If you would like to create a presenter in your view code, make the `present` method visible to your views:

 ```ruby
 class ApplicationController